-When you buy personal property for your business, such as a car or computer, that lasts for more than one year, you are required to deduct the cost a little at a time over several years.
-This process is called depreciation.
+When you buy personal property for your business, such as a car or computer, that lasts for more than one year, you're required to deduct the cost a little at a time over several years.
+This process is called "depreciation."
 Depending on the property involved, it can take anywhere from three to 39 years to fully depreciate the cost of business property.

 The Tax Cuts and Jobs Act, enacted at the end of 2018, increases first-year bonus depreciation to 100%.
 It goes into effect for any long-term assets placed in service after September 27, 2017.
 The 100% bonus depreciation amount remains in effect from September 27, 2017 until January 1, 2023.
 After that, first-year bonus depreciation goes down as follows:

 Bonus depreciation is optional—you don't have to take it if you don't want to.
 But if you want to get the largest depreciation deduction you can, you will want to take advantage of this option whenever possible.
 You can also use bonus depreciation to increase the amount of first-year depreciation available for business vehicles by $8,000.

 Under prior law, you could only use bonus depreciation for new property.
 The Tax Cuts and Jobs Act has changed that rule, and now you can use bonus depreciation for purchases of new or used property starting in 2018.